redis/redis-doc/topics/twitter-clone.md

     if (!gt("username") || !gt("password"))
         goback("You need to enter both username and password to login.");

-    # The form is ok, check if the username is available
+    # The form is OK, check if the username is available
     $username = gt("username");
     $password = gt("password");
     $r = redisLink();